 Pod Volume Data

-Replicated only supports the restic backup program for pod volume data.
+Replicated supports only the restic backup program for pod volume data.

 By default, Velero requires that you opt-in to have pod volumes backed up.
 In the Backup resource that you configure to enable snapshots, you must annotate each specific volume that you want to back up.
 For more information about including and excluding pod volumes, see Configuring Backups.